marisapf/fitness-tracker-frontend/README.md

 WhenI refactor something, it will make something else not work.
 I still need to try this on a few components first.

+Console.logs are still in src/index/api so I can still work on those functions.
+Would like to try to write the callAPI function.